lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 The host may send a repeated START signal instead of a STOP, which also terminates the preceeding transaction.
 In both cases, the `trans_complete` interrupt is asserted, in the beginning of a repeated START or at the end of a STOP.

+#### Target Mode
+If an I2C target receives a START signal followed by an address and R/W = 1 (read), accepts a read transaction and its TX FIFO is empty, the interrupt `tx_empty` is asserted to inform firmware.
+The interrupt `tx_empty` is asserted also when a target keeps transmitting data on the bus and needs more data, but TX FIFO is empty.

+If a target receives a STOP or RESTART signal and there are extra bytes left in TX FIFO, the interrupt `tx_nonempty` is asserted and the FIFO is flushed.

+When a host receives enough data from a target, it usually signals the end of the transaction by sending a NACK followed by a STOP or a RESTART.
+In a case when a target receives an ACK and then a STOP/RESTART, the interrupt `tx_ack_stop` is asserted.

+If either TX or ACQ FIFO receives an additional write request when its FIFO is full, the interrupt `tx_overflow` or `acq_overflow` is asserted and the format indicator is dropped.

 ### Implementation Details: Format Flag Parsing

 To illustrate the behavior induced by various flags added to the formatting queue, the following figure shows a simplified version of the I2C_Host state machine.